 Professor David Hume FRSE, FSB, FMedSci moved to The Roslin Institute from the Institute for Molecular Bioscience at the University of Queensland in 2007.
 He has an international reputation in the field of macrophage biology, and in genome sciences, with >300 peer reviewed papers.
 Besides primary research papers, he has published many reviews on different aspects of macrophage biology and genome science, including two that have won the Dolph Adams prize for most cited review in the Journal of Leukocyte Biology.
 His work was recognized in 2010 by award of a Royal Society Wolfson Research Merit Award, in 2011 with the Bonazinga Award for lifetime achievement by the US Society for Leukocyte Biology, and in 2012 the OMICS Award from RIKEN, Japan.

 Derek Wright has been working professionally in software engineering since 2000, in commercial, university and consultancy roles.
 Derek also has a background in life sciences, with B.Sc.
 Hons in Botany from University of Glasgow and M.Phil. in Botany from University College London.
 He is a member of the International Society for Computational Biology.
 Derek worked as Lead Developer for BioLayout Express3D from 2012 to 2014.
 Derek has expertise in pathway computational biology, having developed a visualisation system for the BioPAX pathway exchange standard, with mappings to the mEPN graphical notation and a web service client to the Pathway Commons resource.
-He designed and developed the websites for Virtually Immune and BioLayout Express3D and is webmaster of The Macrophage Community Website.
-Derek gave a talk on the group’s work on Petri Net pathway simulations at the Combine workshop, Paris (2013) and presented work on pathway visualisation at the Visualizing Biological Data conferences, Boston (2013) and Heidelberg (2014).
+He designed and developed the websites for Virtually Immune and BioLayout Express3D and was webmaster of The Macrophage Community Website.
+Derek gave a talk on the group’s work on Petri Net pathway simulations at the COMBINE workshop, Paris (2013) and presented work on pathway visualisation at the Visualizing Biological Data conferences, Broad Institute (2013) and EMBL Heidelberg (2014).
 Derek demonstrated Virtually Immune to the public at The Royal Highland Show 2014.
 Derek’s current position is Bioinformatician in Professor Andrew Biankin’s group at Wolfson Wohl Cancer Research Centre, University of Glasgow, researching precision medicine for pancreatic cancer.